-Kelly Carlson (born February 17, 1976) originally from Bloomington, Minnesota, she attended school in Richfield, Minnesota at the Academy of Holy Angels.
+Kelly Carlson is originally from Bloomington, Minnesota and attended school in Richfield, Minnesota at the Academy of Holy Angels.
 She is the daughter of a hair dresser mother and a late father who was a high school football coach.

 Carlson went on to start acting in theater before making the step into screen performances.
 She first appeared in 3000 Miles to Graceland (2001) in a minor role.
 She got her first notable television role on the series Nip/Tuck (2003) and gained quick popularity for her character eventually becoming a regular cast member.

 Her feature film roles include supporting cast work in the direct-to-video sequel Starship Troopers 2 (2004) and the WWE-produced action film Marine (2006) as the kidnapped wife of wrestling star John Cena.
 Carlson has established an obvious and noticeable collection of work in television across several series including Everwood (2002), Monk (2002), CSI: Crime Scene Investigation (2000), Melrose Place (2009), CSI: Miami (2002), Castle (2009), Supernatural (2005) and Ghostfacers (2010).